 You’ll run into the waves when they’re icy cold and they’ll take your breath away.
 And you’ll fall into his arms with kisses that taste like salt and you’ll finally understand what it means to be two wholes coming together.
 And how damn beautiful that feels.

-And you’ll write and write and write and find a church home and tell stories and get drunk and dance without caring what people think.
+And you’ll write and write and write and publish your first book and find a church home and tell stories and get drunk and dance without caring what people think.
 You’ll celebrate the fact that you’re living, that you’re here.
 And you’ll make more time to call your friends and family.
 To be there even when you’re not there.